scipy-conference/scipy_proceedings/papers/ankur_ankan/ankur_ankan.rst

    of speech recognition, information extraction, image segmentation, modelling gene regulatory networks.

-   pgmpy is a python library for working with graphical models.
+   pgmpy [pgmpy] is a python library for working with graphical models.
 It allows the user to create their own models and answer inference or map queries over them. pgmpy has implementation of many inference algorithms like VariableElimination, Belief Propagation etc.